sreimers/flattr/readme.txt

 * First public version

 == Upgrade Notice ==

+= 0.9.5 =
+Upgrade to get rid of flattr buttons from your rss feeds

 = 0.9.4 =
 Upgrade to be able to disable button for pages